LOADING ...

 Charles.

-Phyllis: Aynsley Dunbar, who's playing with Frank now, this real English popstar, very attractive guy, and he's like into a whole groupie thing with whips and things, don't ask me, and Frank got this great idea, actually he gets this great idea for me, to have Aynsley in the Hollywood Ranch Market, which we just did last night, hit him with toilet brushes.
+Phyllis: Aynsley Dunbar, who's playing with Frank now, this real English popstar, very attractive guy, and he's like into a whole groupie thing with whips and things, ask me, and Frank got this great idea, actually he gets this great idea for me, to have Aynsley in the Hollywood Ranch Market, which we just did last night, hit him with toilet brushes.
 It's, it's a little dumb but I went along with it, you know, what else are you gonna do?
-You're getting paid and uh, you do things.
+You're getting paid and uh, you do these things.

 Phyllis: Cleanser . . . cleanser . . . cleanser . . . . . . cleanser . . .